lydell/elm-watch/README.md

 - A code generator.
 - A test runner.

 It is tempting to put in simple versions of the above so that you can just run `elm-watch` and get going just like with [Parcel].
-But it’s always gonna suck in the end.
-While it is convenient for small toy projects, you’ll eventually grow out of it.
-That’ll result in endless feature requests, or you having to set up your own stuff for non-Elm things anyway.
+While that’s convenient for small toy projects, you’ll eventually grow out of it.
+That’ll result in endless feature requests – taking time from the core misson of elm-watch – or you having to set up your own stuff for non-Elm things anyway.

 So I like to think of elm-watch more of a “professional” tool.
 Let elm-watch excel at compiling Elm quickly and reliably, and own the rest of the stack yourself.
 Have your own development server, your own TypeScript compiler and your own CSS setup or whatever you need.